Llangollen Town Hall: History

 The first municipal building in the town was a lock-up for petty criminals at the junction of Berwyn Street and Hall Street which was designed in the Tudorbethan style, built in rubble masonry and completed in 1834.

 Following the formation of a local board of health in the area in 1857, the room on the first floor was adapted for use as the meeting place of the board and as the local town hall.
 A local builder, Morris Roberts, immediately launched an initiative to erect a more substantial structure in the town: the site he proposed for development was open land in New Street, now known as Castle Street, which he acquired at auction in December 1858.
 The new building was designed by Lloyd Williams and Underwood in the Gothic Revival style, built in rubble masonry and was completed in 1867.

 The design involved an asymmetrical main frontage with six bays facing onto Castle Street; the left-hand bay featured an arched entrance with a square-headed doorway and an oculus in the tympanum.
 There was an arched recess containing a pair of cusped lancet windows and a clock on the first floor, and a gable above.
 The main hall section, formed by the five bays to the right, featured arched openings with linked voussoirs on the ground floor and mullioned windows with quatrefoils and voussoirs on the first floor.
-At roof level, the was a bellcote with a pyramid-shaped roof above the left-hand bay.
+At roof level, there was a bellcote with a pyramid-shaped roof above the left-hand bay.
 Internally, the principal rooms were a market hall on the ground floor and an assembly room on the first floor.